MunasheMuk2/StackSmartGuide/README.md

 ---

 ## Future improvements

-- Add more pallet types to the select options
-- Allow users to manually type in their pallet length and width
+Future development will focus on optimizing the functionality of the pallet calculator so it can calculate stackable pallets and provide vehicle recommendation based on manual length and width input.

 ---